New Day Rising: Production and release

-The band released the album Zen Arcade through SST Records in July 1984, and the label's co-owner Joe Carducci immediately requested another album.
+After Hüsker Dü released the album Zen Arcade through SST Records in July 1984, SST co-owner Joe Carducci immediately requested another album.
 The band wanted to self-produce, but SST insisted on Spot, who produced many of the label's albums, including all of Hüsker Dü's.
 The recording atmosphere was thus tense.
-New Day Rising appeared in January 1985 and featured slower, more melodic material, continuing the trend away from the fast hardcore punk of the band's earliest releases.
-This coupled with the higher-quality musicianship and production led fans to perceive the band as more commercial, and the band defended themselves against accusations of selling out.
+Mould tracked guitars using Ibanez Flying V guitars and drank copious amounts of alcohol during the album's recording process.
+He said, "I was coming to the end of my drinking time and was realizing I wasn’t the easiest person to be around at times. [...]
+I could be a fully functioning yet contrary alcoholic at 23 or 24.
+So songs like “I Apologize” are clearly me feeling like a bad young man, like I should apologise globally for something I probably did but was not fully aware of because I was drunk a lot."

-The album cover was shot at Hidden Beach in Minneapolis, now known as Cedar Lake East Beach, by band member Grant Hart.
+When New Day Rising appeared in January 1985, its slower, more melodic material, coupled with more polished musicianship and production led some fans to perceive the band as more commercial.
+The band defended themselves against accusations of selling out.
+The album cover features a photograph by band member Grant Hart, showing dogs in the water at Hidden Beach in Minneapolis, now known as Cedar Lake East Beach.